-- Once the competitor has the Bureau of Alcohol, Tobacco, Firearms permit approval, you can use it for all tournaments you want to attend in the United States during the time the permit is valid.
+- Once the competitor has the Bureau of Alcohol, Tobacco, and Firearms permit approval, you can use it for all tournaments you want to attend in the United States during the time the permit is valid.

 - Each competitor must apply for their own permit individually.

-- You will need an invitation letter from the Match Director of the event you are travelling to.
+- You will need an invitation letter from the Match Director of the event you are traveling to.
 The match will normally have this letter available for download as part of their match information.
-You will need to send the invitation letter with your name on it to the Bureau of Alcohol, Tobacco, Firearms along with the Form 6 NIA (above).
+You will need to send the invitation letter with your name on it to the Bureau of Alcohol, Tobacco, and Firearms along with the Form 6 NIA (above).

-- After completing both the invitation letter and the 6 NIA form, fax both documents to the Bureau of Alcohol, Tobacco, Firearms.
+- After completing both the invitation letter and the 6 NIA form, fax both documents to the Bureau of Alcohol, Tobacco, and Firearms.

-- The fax number is: 1-304-616-4554.
+- The fax number is 1-304-616-4554.
 The approval can take up to 8 weeks, so prepare early!

-The Best Practice is to ensure that all of your firearms, parts, ammunition and magazines (or speed-loaders) are placed as required inside your checked luggage.
+The Best Practice is to ensure that all of your firearms, parts, ammunition, and magazines (or speed-loaders) are placed as required inside your checked luggage.

-Also remember that your airline may impose additional requirements, so you should check with your carrier.
+Also, remember that your airline may impose additional requirements, so you should check with your carrier.